 I think people get that pretty quickly.
 Then they start thinking, “If I could do anything that I wanted with a computer and it doesn’t require any hardware, what would I do?”
 It gets hairy from their perspective which is kind of the job of me, my team, and everyone who works in the field now.

 Is there a north star for you?
-Is the goal to someday be able to create something that’s so simple that it knows your every thought and desire?
+Is the goal to someday create something that’s so simple it knows your every thought and desire?